 This famous dragon slayer—St. George, in English—is also the town's patron saint.
 His cathedral is a magnificent structure towering over the city's historic center.

-Even by the standards of its legendary architect, Rosario Gagliardi, the Cathedral of San Giorgio is a true masterpiece of the Baroque style.
-Part of the stylistic direction was the idea that buildings should be able to be viewed from many different angles - without compromising their visual impact.
+Part of Baroque's stylistic direction was the idea that buildings should be able to be viewed from many different angles - without compromising their visual impact.
 In this way, the Cathedral of San Giorgio can - and should - be admired directly from the square in front and from its side streets.

-St George's Cathedral was built after the Great Earthquake.
-At the same time, a church dedicated to John the Baptist was erected on the new side of the town.
+At the same time as St George's Cathedral was built, a church dedicated to John the Baptist was erected on the new side of the town.
 This church is also worth a visit.
-It is dedicated to John the Baptist.
 It dates from the early 18th century, and has been the seat of the Bishops of Ragusa since the establishment of the diocese in 1950.

 You can climb the tower to the spectacular view of Ragusa.

 Another architectural gem in Ragusa Ibla is the Palazzo Arezzo, a grand 18th-century palace that showcases the city's aristocratic heritage.
 This magnificent structure boasts a stunning façade with intricate carvings and elegant balconies.
-At the same time, the interior is equally impressive, with ornate salons and beautifully preserved frescoes.
+The interior is equally impressive, with ornate salons and beautifully preserved frescoes.

 The Purgatory Church, in Piazza della Repubblica, is also very nice-looking.
-You can admire it on a walk from the Old to the New City—or vice versa.
+You can admire it on a walk from the Old to the New Town—or vice versa.
+Ragusa in general is best enjoyed on foot.

 The best way to get to know Ragusa Ibla is to wander aimlessly through its streets.
 That way, you'll stumble upon numerous other architectural treasures, from the Baroque churches to the charming piazzas and quaint alleyways.